-CASE® is a standard used to share information about learning competencies.
+CASE is a standard used to share information about learning competencies.
 The standard provides a framework for provisioning and exchanging competency framework documents, items, associations, and rubrics.
-Systems that implement CASE can use the standard's universal identifiers to easily share information between each other.
+Systems that implement CASE can use the standard's universal identifiers to easily share information with each other.

 Caliper Analytics allows schools to collect data from digital resources to better understand how content is being used by teachers and students.
 Caliper defines several metric profiles which model learning activities.
 These profiles establish a common format for presenting data gathered across different learning environments.
 The Caliper also leverages data from LTI, LIS, and QTI standards, thus growing the ecosystem of content that provides analytic data.
 Using this data, educators can see if digital content is producing the desired outcome for students.

 Edu-API is a proposed specification to standardize data exchanges between systems that manage higher education administration, teaching, and learning.
-Edu-API will will define standard extensible APIs to support user provisioning, identification, and data exchanges between all systems that are used in higher-ed (e.g. LMSs, card access systems, learning record warehouses, campus libraries, etc.).
-The Edu-API standard, announced in Spring 2018, is currently under development.
+Edu-API will define standard extensible APIs to support user provisioning, identification, and data exchanges between all systems that are used in higher-ed (e.g. LMSs, card access systems, learning record warehouses, campus libraries, etc.).
+The Edu-API standard, announced in Spring 2018, is still under development (updated September 21, 2022).